xzg3417/EE1301_Project_Standalone/docs/EE1301 Final Project Report.md

 The project consists of the following key components:

 1. **Hardware (Sensors & Connectivity):**

    > Optional components are used and tested to function correctly.
    >
    > However, they are not the nessesary parts.

    * **Particle Photon 2:** Used as the primary Wi-Fi radio sensor.
 It leverages the Broadcom Wi-Fi module to perform active scanning and RSSI measurement.
    * **USB Serial Interface:** Provides a reliable, low-latency link between the hardware and the web host, eliminating the need for complex cloud backends for real-time data visualization.
    * **Directional Mapping (Manual):** Directionality is achieved through "Manual Sweeping"—the user rotates the device.
    * **Optional Directional Shield:** To improve the accuracy of the "Manual Sweeping" process, a simple parabolic reflector (aluminum foil curved behind the antenna) can be used to create physical directionality.
    * **Optional Physical Button:** A physical button can be used on D3 for better efficiency.
 It uses `INPUT_PULLDOWN` and detects a `HIGH` signal.
 When it detects a click it performs a scan using the current parameters.
 After the scan is complete it passes the data to the WebUI and automatically increase the angle on the dial by 22.5 degrees.

+   > Picutres attached in `Appendix A: Electrical Schematic` of this document.

 2. **Software (Interface):**

-    * **Web Serial API:** Enables direct communication between the Chrome browser and the microcontroller.
-    * **Canvas API:** Renders the high-performance radar plot and the custom "Magnetic" control dial.
+   * **Firmware:** `project.cpp` that runs on Photon 2.

+   * **WebUI:** `index.html` `script.js`  `style.css` builds a web based GUI for monitor and control.

-### 1.6 Applications
+### 1.6 Applications (Possibilities)
 **1. Rapid Prototyping & Enclosure Validation** The primary application of this tool is the empirical testing of IoT product enclosures.
 As discussed in the *Background*, materials such as ABS plastic or acrylic can act as dielectrics that detune antennas.
 By placing the Photon 2 inside a prototype 3D-printed case and monitoring the Live Chart for RSSI drops (insertion loss), mechanical engineers and industrial designers can rapidly validate if a specific casing material or thickness severely impacts connectivity before committing to expensive injection molding.

 **2. Antenna Selection & Orientation Strategy** This system serves as a low-cost platform for comparing the radiation efficiency of the Photon 2's onboard PCB trace antenna versus external dipole antennas connected via u.FL.
 By utilizing the "Radar Visualization" mode, developers can map the "blind spots" (nulls) of an antenna.
 This allows for data-driven decisions on how to orient a device during installation—ensuring the antenna’s gain lobe is directed towards the Access Point rather than a null, which is critical for stationary IoT devices like smart meters or environmental sensors.

 **3. Educational Visualization of RF Propagation** For academic and educational environments (such as EE 1301), the tool transforms abstract RF concepts into visible data.
 It demonstrates real-world wave propagation phenomena, such as: